coding-panda/panda-pods-repeater-field/README.txt

 * change: changed drag and drop tolerance from "pointer" to "intersect"
 * debug: fixed a problem when Enable Load More was set to No, only ten items were loaded

+= 1.3.2 - 23rd September 2018 =
+* debug: fixed the date field not displaying problem

 == Upgrade Notice ==

 = 1.0.6 =